zygos/wd-material/material/3-frameworks/3-rest-api/1-rest.md

   service/ # uses the model to handle the business logic
-    signUp.ts # hashes the password, creates a user, sends a verification verifyEmail.ts # verifies the user, and sends a greeting email query.ts # uses the model to query the database and list users ...
+    signUp.ts # hashes the password, creates a user, sends a verification verifyEmail.ts # verifies the user and sends a greeting email query.ts # uses the model to query the database and list users ...
     index.ts # exports a service module for convenience